Seneca-BSA/bsa/docs/sea700/lab3.md

 ### ROS Workspace

-A workspace is a directory containing ROS 2 packages.
-Before using ROS 2, it’s necessary to source your ROS 2 installation workspace in the terminal you plan to work in.
-This makes ROS 2’s packages available for you to use in that terminal.
+A workspace is a directory containing ROS packages.
+Before using ROS, it’s necessary to source your ROS installation workspace in the terminal you plan to work in.
+This makes ROS’s packages available for you to use in that terminal.

-You also have the option of sourcing an “overlay” - a secondary workspace where you can add new packages without interfering with the existing ROS 2 workspace that you’re extending, or “underlay”.
-Your underlay must contain the dependencies of all the packages in your overlay.
-Packages in your overlay will override packages in the underlay.
-It’s also possible to have several layers of underlays and overlays, with each successive overlay using the packages of its parent underlays.

 ### ROS Package

-A package is an organizational unit for your ROS 2 code.
+A package is an organizational unit for your ROS code.
 If you want to be able to install your code or share it with others, then you’ll need it organized in a package.
-With packages, you can release your ROS 2 work and allow others to build and use it easily.
+With packages, you can release your ROS work and allow others to build and use it easily.

-Package creation in ROS 2 uses ament as its build system and colcon as its build tool.
-You can create a package using either CMake or Python, which are officially supported, though other build types do exist.

-ROS 2 Python and CMake packages each have their own minimum required contents:

-#### CMake

-- `CMakeLists.txt` file that describes how to build the code within the package
-- `include/<package_name>` directory containing the public headers for the package
+For a package to be considered a catkin package it must meet a few requirements:

+- The package must contain a catkin compliant `package.xml` file.
-- `package.xml` file containing meta information about the package
+    - That `package.xml` file provides meta information about the package.
-- `src` directory containing the source code for the package
+- The package must contain a `CMakeLists.txt` which uses catkin.
+    - If it is a catkin metapackage it must have the relevant boilerplate `CMakeLists.txt` file.
+- Each package must have its own folder
+    - This means no nested packages nor multiple packages sharing the same directory.

 The simplest possible package may have a file structure that looks like:

     my_package/
         CMakeLists.txt
-        include/my_package/
         package.xml
-        src/

-#### Python

-- `package.xml` file containing meta information about the package
-- `resource/<package_name>` marker file for the package
-- `setup.cfg` is required when a package has executables, so `ros2` run can find them
-- `setup.py` containing instructions for how to install the package
-- `<package_name>` - a directory with the same name as your package, used by ROS 2 tools to find your package, contains `__init__.py`

-The simplest possible package may have a file structure that looks like:

-    my_package/
-        package.xml
-        resource/my_package
-        setup.cfg
-        setup.py
-        my_package/

 A single workspace can contain as many packages as you want, each in their own folder.
 You can also have packages of different build types in one workspace (CMake, Python, etc.).
 You cannot have nested packages.